OneSlashNinja/ChatRoom/README.md

 ### Version 2.0

 * Add simple login functionalities.
-User may input their nickname before entering the chat room. and use may see who is currently online at left hand side user list.
+User may input their nickname before entering the chat room.
+And user may see who is currently online at left hand side user list.

-* the message has the prefix to indicate by who sent the message
+* Message now has the prefix to indicate by who it is sent

 ### Version 3.0 (TODO)